spine-examples/todo-list/client/angular/README.md

 [Angular Getting started](https://angular.io/guide/quickstart) section for the respective installation instructions.

 ## Environment configuration
-The Angular client supports different named build configurations, such as 'dev', 'local' and 'production', with different defaults.
+The Angular client supports different named build configurations, such as 'local' and 'production', with different defaults.
 See ["Configuring application environments"](https://angular.io/guide/build#configuring-application-environments) on how the Angular environment file replacement works.